 We understand your need to comprehend what has happened to your loved one and our Medical Examiners will provide the most accurate explanation in their autopsy report.
-Due to lab results and other extenuating factors, the final report may take 3 to 4 months.
-Feel free to call @ 865.215.8000 to check on the report status during our business hours: Monday thru Friday, 8am- 5pm.
+Due to a number of extenuating factors, the final report may take three to six months to be completed.
+Feel free to call our office at 865-215-8000 to check on the report status during our business hours: Monday thru Friday, 8am-4:30pm.
 Our compassionate staff will be happy to assist you.

 FOR THE FAMILIES

-If your loved one has been taken to the Knox County Regional Forensic Center (RFC), an examination will be performed by the Medical Examiner to determine if an autopsy is necessary.
+If your loved one has been taken to the Knox County Regional Forensic Center, an examination will be performed by one of our five Medical Examiners to determine if an autopsy is necessary.

 Please make note of the following information:

-- RFC cannot permit viewing of decedents at the facility.
+- The RFC cannot permit viewing of decedents at the facility.

 - If your loved one becomes a Medical Examiner case, the Medical Examiner will sign the death certificate.

-- Please make arrangements with a funeral home of your choice or provide alternative instructions for your loved one’s burial.
+- Please make arrangements with a funeral home or crematorium of your choice or provide alternative instructions for your loved one’s burial.

-- The funeral home will make arrangements with the RFC to pick up your family member once RFC has completed their examination.
+- The funeral home/crematorium will make arrangements with the RFC to pick up your family member once RFC has completed their examination.

-- Decedent personal belongings will go with the decedent to the funeral home unless it is involved in an investigation.
+- Decedent personal belongings will go with the decedent to the funeral home or crematorium unless it is involved in an investigation.

-- A copy of the autopsy report will be available in approximately 3-4 months.
+- A copy of the autopsy report will be available in approximately three to six months.

-- A death certificate will be provided from the funeral home.
+- A death certificate will be provided from the funeral home or crematorium

 THE FOLLOWING MAY ANSWER ANY QUESTIONS YOU MAY HAVE ABOUT “WHY” THE FORENSIC CENTER IS INVOLVED IN A DEATH…

-The Regional Forensic Center does not provide the original or copies of death certificates To obtain copies, please contact one of the following departments:Knox County Health Department Vital Records
+The Regional Forensic Center does not provide the original or copies of death certificates.
+Death certificates should come from the funeral home/crematorium, or you can obtain copies from the two following other agencies:Knox County Health Department Vital Records

 140 Dameron Avenue